Tiegist/news-sentiment-stock-analysis/README.md

 **Note:** Both report templates are provided in the `reports/` directory.
 Fill in placeholders with your actual analysis results.
 See `reports/REPORT_TEMPLATE_GUIDE.md` for detailed instructions.

-## Learning Objectives

-By completing this project, you will:

-- ✅ Configure a reproducible Python data-science environment with GitHub
-- ✅ Perform EDA on text and time series data
-- ✅ Compute technical indicators using TA-Lib and PyNance
-- ✅ Run sentiment analysis on news headlines with NLP tools
-- ✅ Measure correlation between news sentiment and daily stock returns
-- ✅ Document findings and write publication-style reports

 ## References